 For example, in this picture the card for France is shown.
 Capital is one of the fields available for France.
 And Paris is the value for that field.
 Leader(s) is another field, and the leader names are the values.

 If you want to see more field/value pairs, scroll down inside the card.

 If you're curious where the fields and values are coming from, you'll notice the "Powered by" note at the bottom of the card.

 You can also add fields from cards.
 With the card open, rest your cursor over a field.
 Then click the Extract button .

 It is also possible to write formulas that use the values from the Stocks or Geography data types.
 This can be helpful if your data is not in a table.

 Just use the dot operator (.) which tells Excel to use the data type's field as a parameter.
 In this example, we typed =A2. and then Excel's AutoComplete menu appeared, showing us the available fields for "France."
 For more information, see How to write formulas that reference data types.

 Tips and tricks

 Press Alt+Shift+F10 to open the Add Column menu.
 Then use your arrow keys to move to a field, and press Enter to choose a field.

 The Stocks and Geography data types are considered linked data types.
 This is because they refer to an online data source.
 Once you convert text to a linked data type, an external data connection is established in the workbook.
 That way, if the data changes online, you can update it by refreshing it in Excel.
-To refresh the data, right-click the cell with the linked data type and click Data Type > Refresh.
-That will refresh the cell you selected, plus any adjacent cells that have a linked data type.
+To refresh the data, right-click a cell with the linked data type and click Data Type > Refresh.
+That will refresh the cell you selected, plus any other cells that have that same data type.